niklabh/mattermost-plugin-webrtc-video/README.md

-# Mattermost webrtc video call plugin
+# Mattermost WebRTC video call plugin

-This plugin add video call capabilities to mattermost client with webrtc.
-Users can call other users.
-Communication is browser to browser and serverless.
+This plugin add video call feature to Mattermost.
+The plugin uses WebRTC protocol built into the browser, but but you need to provide and configure your own Signalhub, STUN and TURN servers.

 ## Getting Started

 Click on the video call button on channel header button when messaging a user.

 ## Build